ohm-tree/plasma-converter/README.md

     readable to everyone.
 So, we shouldn't store an exact prompt format or anything.
 This stuff should all get handled by the prover_LLM.

+# LambdaLabs Setup (dev)

+On initial start up, run `start.sh` (pretrain branch, if not on main).
+This creates a micromamba environment `ohm-tree` and builds Lean packages.

+`python -m ipykernel install --user --name='ohm-tree' --display-name='ohm-tree'` To create a kernel from the micromamba env for notebooks.